There are currently no future races for this event.

-The UK’s tallest sculpture awaits – 455 steps up the ArcelorMittal Orbit, one of the best 360-degree views of the city followed by London's favourite and the World’s longest and tallest tunnel slide, twisting and turning all the way down to Earth.
-Race against the clock to make it up to the top viewing platform; recover for a souvenir photo before taking the 40-second slide back to the bottom.
+The UK’s tallest sculpture awaits.
+455 steps up the ArcelorMittal Orbit and one of the best 360-degree views of the city followed by London's favourite - and the world’s longest and tallest - tunnel slide, twisting and turning all the way down to Earth.
+Race against the clock to make it up to the top viewing platform and recover for a souvenir photo before taking the 40-second slide back to the bottom.

-Starting with your on-the-ground briefing, you’ll be ushered to the start line for your exclusive slot.
-On the starter’s gun you’ll fly off one challenger at a time, into the 350m staircase chamber, that skirts to the viewing platform at the top of London’s iconic ArcelorMittal Orbit.
+Starting with your on-the-ground briefing, you’ll be directed to the start line for your exclusive slot.
+On the starter’s gun you’ll fly off one challenger at a time, into the 350m staircase chamber that skirts to the viewing platform at the top of London’s iconic ArcelorMittal Orbit.

 Your climb time will be ready for you to pick up instantly from the UpSlideDown hub, with our live individual and team leaderboards showing your ranking amongst your fellow challengers.

-Challengers are welcomed as individuals or in teams of 5.
+Participants must be aged 17 or over on the day of the event.
 Places are limited and must be booked in advance.
-Entry fees include an exclusive UpSlideDown head band, medal and a good bag for each challenger.
+Entry fees include an exclusive UpSlideDown head band, medal and goody bag for each challenger.